electronstudio/raylib-python-cffi/README.md

 Binaries require OS newer than Ubuntu 2020, x64 or arm64.
 Otherwise build from source.
 (Pip should attempt automatically but will need Raylib itself installed and also pkg-config.)

-The arm64 builds are built on Raspberry Pi arm64 Bullseye so may not work on other boards.
+The arm64 binaries are built on Raspberry Pi arm64 Bullseye with OpenGL 2.0 so may not work on other boards.

 ## Raspberry Pi